secretflow/scql/docs/topics/deployment/how-to-deploy-p2p-cluster.rst

 1.2 Prepare Meta Data and Source Data
 -------------------------------------

-To simplify, We use a mysql container to store the BrokerServer's meta data and SCQLEngine's source data.
+To simplify, We use a mysql container to store the SCQLBroker's meta data and SCQLEngine's source data.
 However, if you prefer, you can use your preferred database service or store both types of data separately.

 The source data can be stored in a file called ``alice_init.sql`` with content like `alice_init.sql <https://github.com/secretflow/scql/tree/main/example/p2p-tutorial/mysql/initdb/alice_init.sql>`_.
 For Bob, please use `bob_init.sql <https://github.com/secretflow/scql/tree/main/examples/docker-compose/mysql/initdb/bob_init.sql>`_ instead.